Friday, January 30, 2015

 “I would in particular like to thank my Bashert, Feigeh Breineh, for rescuing me from my vehicle by breaking through the back windshield with my prized leather-bound volume of Yoireh Dayah.
 My Bashert is my life partner, and she should not be distracted by any allegations or hearsay she may have read about me and the local Mikvah attendant Yankel in the Algemeiner Journal.
 Damned-Liberal-Yiddisheh-Media.”

 Rabboisai, we live in very trying times.
-The economic situation is not getting better.
-Healthcare costs are continuing to rise while millions remain without healthcare, and Democrats and Republicans have continued to fail to align on a comprehensive solution for solving this decades-old problem.
-ISIS/ ISIL has emerged as public enemy number one, with renewed involvement of US troops threatening to turn this struggle into another quagmire.
+The economic situation is not getting better for most of you Menuvals (although I am raking it in selling Brachas at bowling alleys.)
+Healthcare costs are continuing to rise while millions remain without healthcare, but no one, not the Democratic Administration nor the Republican Congress, has presented a comprehensive solution for solving this decades-old problem.
+And the wars in Iraq and Syria continue, threatening to become a quagmire.
 (Incidentally, I do not know what this word means.
 What’s Pshat ‘Quagmire’?
 It is often used in the newspaper when referring to military involvements, or marriage.
 But it is has two syllables and a “q” and is worth more than 50 points in Scrabble under the right circumstances, so at least using it makes me look smart.)

 No. We need only concern ourselves with Toirah and Mitzvois, Chookim and Maaisim Toivim.
 Yes, we all have to make a Parnassah, but thanks to some very generous friends in the investment community and my Yeshiva’s tax deductible status.
 I am all set.
 You, however, may have some problems, but please don’t be selfish by ruining it for the rest of us.